 Materials Recovery Facility

 As of July 1st, 2017, Recycle Ann Arbor both collects Ann Arbor's recyclables curbside AND facilitates the sorting and processing of those materials.
 Ann Arbor's city-owned Material Recovery Facility (MRF) remains inoperable at this time.
 In the meantime, Recycle Ann Arbor uses the space at 4150 Platt Rd. to drop loads of collected recyclables and loose load the materials into large trailers to be hauled to Ohio and sorted at our partner Rumpke's state of the art sorting facility.
 One of the greatest benefits to hauling Ann Arbor's materials to Rumpke's facility in Ohio is improved glass recycling.
 For many years glass has been downgraded significantly and reused as landfill cover or road base.
 Through the use of Rumpke's glass recycling facility, Ann Arbor's glass is recycled back into glass containers and fiberglass.
 Recycling glass into higher markets has significant benefits to reducing carbon emissions as glass makes up roughly 15% of total recyclables and producing new glass is an energy-intensive process.

-In addition to better glass recycling, Recycle Ann Arbor staff also separates cardboard from commercial dumpsters and bale the material and then ship it to Taylor, MI to be marketed directly to the paper mills.
+In addition to better glass recycling, Recycle Ann Arbor staff also separates cardboard from commercial dumpsters, bales the material and then ships it to Taylor, MI to be marketed directly to the paper mills.